 Classical Tents and Party Goods was considering moving because its Hughesnet satellite contract was expiring and an expensive upgrade would have been needed, said Operations Manager Trevor Hotchkin.

-"We did our homework," said Hotchkin, working with Paul LeBlanc, owner of Zogics, adjacent
+"We did our homework," said Hotchkin, working with Paul LeBlanc, owner of Zogics, adjacent to Classical Tents.
+Zogics manufactures and distributes cleaning and disinfectant products for the fitness and health care market.

 According to Hotchkin, "we talked Time Warner down from $18,000 for infrastructure and construction costs to $4,500."
 Then, after additional research, they convinced the cable provider to come down to zero.